sagemathinc/cocalc-doc/source/slides.rst

 Presentation Mode
 ##########################

-To use it, click on the present icon: |present-icon|, or select "Slideshow Presentation" from the dropdown:
+To enter presentation mode, click on the present icon: |present-icon|, or select "Slideshow Presentation" from the dropdown:

 .. image:: img/slides/present-dropdown.png
     :width: 30%